glorfindel20/nanodegrees_deep_RL/P2_Continuous_Control/report.md

 I have tried many configurations:
   - Network size: i tried with [128,128] , [64,128] , [128,256] but in the end i used the layout suggested in the paper: two hidden layers, the first with 400 nodes and the second with 300 nodes, for both Actor and Critic networks.
   - BUFFER_SIZE: I start from 1e4 to 1e5 and endig with 1e6.
-  - BATCH_SIZE: start from 128, try with 256 and in the end used 64
+  - BATCH_SIZE: start from 128, try with 256, 64 and in the end used 128
+  - LEARN_EVERY: learn every 10 step.
+Try with 1, 20, but in the end used 10.

 The final used hyperparameters:
 <pre>
 BUFFER_SIZE = int(1e6)  # replay buffer size
-BATCH_SIZE = 64      # minibatch size
+BATCH_SIZE = 128      # minibatch size
 GAMMA = 0.99            # discount factor
 TAU = 1e-3              # for soft update of target parameters LR_ACTOR = 1e-3         # learning rate of the actor